 In order to aid in the prevention of crimes, the Vice President of Administrative Services, or any administrator on call will issue timely warnings via electronic format regarding crimes or other incidents considered to be a threat to students and employees.
 If a crime occurs that fits the classification within this policy and a timely warning notice is not issued, the reason will be documented and maintained on file.
 Baptist University will take into consideration, the safety of the community and or victims when sending content of the warning.
 Such reports will be timely and withhold any names of individuals involved.
 Emergency Notifications may occur for various reasons including facility emergencies and inclement weather.
 These messages will be sent via email and Omnilert.
 Messages will also include updates and all clear announcements.
 The VP of Administrative Services, VP of Financial Services, Manager of Information Technology, or Administrator on Call will issue emergency notification whenever the need arises (day, evening or night).
-All students and employees are encouraged to sign up for the Omnilert emergency notification system, which sends text and email messages in case of a campus emergency, or closing due to inclement weather.
+All students and employees are encouraged to sign up for the Omnilert emergency, or closing due to inclement weather.